jwarz/data-scientists-tools/introduction_to_r/readme.md

     ## Attack of the Clones    62.1400  67.74
     ## Revenge of the Sith     76.0600  93.70

+Great!
+What do these results tell you?
+A staggering 92 million people went to see A New Hope in US theaters!
+Continue to the next exercise.

 ## A little arithmetic with matrices (2)

 Just like `2 * my_matrix` multiplied every element of `my_matrix` by